 “How long will this take?”
-Wouldn’t you ask that when arranging for work on your kitchen, or any other part of your house, for that matter?
+Wouldn’t you ask that when arranging for improvements to be made to your kitchen, or any other part of your house, for that matter?
 When it’s my son, Matt, who is doing the remodeling, the answer he gives is, “Longer than you can possibly imagine.”
 People laugh, but they shouldn’t because he is as serious as blood poisoning.

 The upside of this is I don’t cook much because I don’t have enough surfaces and the dishwasher isn’t hooked up.
 I know I could do without the dishwasher – I managed without one when the kids were little, even at Thanksgiving – but I’m not going to manage without one now.
 If I want to see people for dinner, I go out.